xenetis/docker-compose-examples/README.md

 # Docker-compose examples

+Docker Compose examples for selfhosted projects

 ---

+## ✨ Requirements
-## Docker Compose examples for selfhosted projects
+ - Docker Compose

+## 📖 Infos
  - Docker network is defined in root [docker-compose.yml](docker-compose.yml), just run `make init`to create network the first time
  - Config and Datas volumes are set by default in **.env** of each directory, feel free to update it as your own directories
  - Example config files are provided for examples, you can locate it in your own config directory